patadeloso/Godot-SpacetimeDB-SDK/docs/api.md

     func remove_on_update(listener: Callable) -> void

 # Listener function signature
-func(old_row: _ModuleTableType, new_row: _ModuleTableType) -> void
+func(old_row: Row, new_row: Row) -> void
 ```

 The `on_update` listener runs whenever a row already in the local database is updated.

-The `_ModuleTableType` type will be the auto-generated type which matches the row type defined in the module.
+The `Row` type will be the auto-generated type which matches the row type defined in the module.

 Call `remove_on_update` to un-register a previously registered listener.